Bulamu/triangle-tracker/README.md

 ## Setup
 #### To access this project on your local files, you can clone it using these steps.
 #### 1.Open your terminal
 #### 2.Use this command $ git clone https://github.com/Bulamu/triangle-tracker.
-This will clone the repositoty into your local folder
+This will clone the repository into your local folder

 ## Languages used
 #### HTML, Javascript and CSS.